vessoutraore/headphones/README.md

-# Holberton School - Headphone Company project
+# Holberton School/ALX - Headphone Company project

 Holberton school headphone company project is intended to give a brief expose into our headphone company.
 The various services we have , How to contact us and a lot more.